byte-me404/dxlAPRS-encrypted-sonde-telegram-notifier/README.md

 ```

 ### 3. Retrieve the Chat ID of the Bot
 After creating the bot you need to determine the chat ID of the bot.
-To get the ID you need to run the script get_chat_id.py.
-Before you run the script replace ```YOUR_API_TOKEN``` with the actuall bot token.
+To get the ID you need to run the script [get_chat_id.py](https://github.com/byte-me404/dxlAPRS-encrypted-sonde-telegram-notifier/blob/main/get_chat_id.py).
+Before you run this script replace [YOUR_API_TOKEN](https://github.com/byte-me404/dxlAPRS-encrypted-sonde-telegram-notifier/blob/b60042a5ca5eaa60721483d2d6598b60bd30f2bb/get_chat_id.py#L4) with the actual bot token.
 Execute the following command in the directory where the script is stored to start the script.
 ```
 python get_chat_id.py
 ```